Chandrasekhar-Reddy-Peechari/Chandrasekhar-Reddy-Peechari/README.md

 My pronouns are he/him.
 I’m committed to fostering an inclusive and supportive community.

 ⚡ Fun fact:
-Outside of tech, I’m passionate about participating in webinars related to technology.
+Outside of tech, I’m passionate about hiking, swimming.
 I believe a little creativity outside work helps me stay inspired and continue innovating.
-Chandrasekhar-Reddy-Peechari/Chandrasekhar-Reddy-Peechari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
---->